voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 ###NetworkServer
 This class is the back end of the server side.
-It deals with information sent over the connection as dictated by the protocol, and also automatically resolves trades every 5 minutes using a timer.
+It deals with information sent over the connection as dictated by the protocol, and also automatically resolves trades every 5 minutes using a timer thread.

 None of this class's members are public, because they don't need to be accessed outside the package.
-It has string constants for useful queries
+It has string constants for useful queries.

-It has some package-private members accessed by ServerGUI and its unit tests
+[Go to JavaDoc]

 Here is the logic followed by trade reconciliation.
-Note that the seller's unit's inventory of the sold asset and the buyer's unit's credit balance were reduced by the appropriate amounts when the orders were placed, so no reduction of balance or inventory takes place at resolution time, and transactions with a price difference result in the buyer's unit being refunded the difference.
-Also note that the database connection should have autocommit off so that the entire transaction can be rolled back if an error occurs
+Note that the selling unit's inventory of the sold asset and the buying unit's credit balance were reduced by the appropriate amounts when the orders were placed, so no reduction of balance or inventory takes place at resolution time, and transactions with a price difference result in the buying unit being refunded the difference.
+Example: Unit 1 places a buy order for 10 widgets at 6 credits each.
+50 credits are deducted from the unit's balance at time of order placement.
+Unit 2 places a sell order offering 10 widgets at 4 credits each; 10 widgets are deducted from the unit's inventory.
+Those two orders are then resolved in trade reconciliation.
+Unit 2 gains 30 credits; Unit 1 gains 10 widgets and 20 credits because there was a total price difference of 20.

 * Save the current date and time in `now`.
 This timestamp will be used for all orders resolved in this session.
 * Declare tracking variables used to display information about the resolution session
 * For each asset in the database:
     * Save the asset ID in `asset`
     * Retrieve the list of all sell orders (ordered from oldest to newest), and the list of all buy orders (also ordered from oldest to newest).
-For convenience, this program uses queries with a join tp retrieve the name of the buying/selling user's orgunit.
-It should be impossible for a user with null orgunit to own any buy or sell orders, but just in case, the query also specifies the exclusion of rows with null unit.
     * Define local int collection `ignoredBuys` as empty.
 This collection contains the IDs of all buy orders that were resolved earlier in the session; this way, we only need to query the table for outstanding buys at the start of each asset rather than at the start of each sell order